mROS-base/mros2-asp3-f767zi/README.md

 ### Build for the host nodes

 We also provide the implemenation of ROS 2 nodes that communicate to the embedded device.
+(You can also use Docker as the host environment instead.
+Please check "Tips 1" section).

 Clone the repository and build in _<your_ros2_ws>_.

 ```
 $ cd <your_ros2_ws>/src
 $ git clone https://github.com/mROS-base/mros2-host-examples

 $ cd <your_ros2_ws>
-$ colcon build
+$ colcon build --packages-select mros2_echoback
 $ source install/local_setup.bash
 ```

-## Run the example
+## Run the echoreply_string example

 1. Connect the serial port of the board with `picocom`, and then push RESET button.
 Please wait a while until the message "`mROS2 init complete`" is confirmed.
 It means that the initiation process for mROS 2 has completed successfully.
 ```